Mike Lewis (arena football)

-Michael Lewis (born August 15, 1984) is an American football Defensive End who is currently a free agent.
+Michael Lewis (born August 15, 1984) is an American former professional football defensive end who played in the Arena Football League (AFL).
 He was signed by the Albany Conquest as an undrafted free agent in 2007.
 He played college football at Adrian College.

 College career

 Lewis starred for the Adrian College Bulldogs football team for four years.
 He originally went to Adrian to be a running back, but after a position switch, he posted the three best sack seasons by a Bulldog and owns the Adrian record for sacks in a single game (4).
 His 40.0 career sacks and 61.0 tackles for loss are career records.
 As a senior in 2005, Lewis was named the Michigan Intercollegiate Athletic Association (MIAA) Defensive MVP.

 Professional career

 Early career

-Lewis' first year out of college he played semi-pro football with the Michigan (Flint) Admirals of the North American Football League under coach Don Mathews before receiving an offer to join the Albany Conquest of Arena Football 2.
+Lewis' first year out of college he played semi-pro football before receiving an offer to join the Albany Conquest of Arena Football 2.
 After two seasons with the Conquest, Lewis joined the Peoria Pirates for the 2009 season.